flarebyte/boardcloth/DECISIONS.md

 ## Decision Outcome

-Chosen option: "status stored separately", because
+Chosen option: "status stored separately", because this way the model for status can contain transient information and easily evolve without polluting the persistent model.

 ### Positive Consequences

--   centralize the way to manage status
+-   centralize the way of managing status
 -   the model for status can easily evolve
 -   the status information does not have to be stored in the record, which is great (hopefully) for transient information.